raopavan203/raopavan203.github.io/final-report.md

 * Kernel launch which actually performs the computation on GPU cores <br>
 * Copy Out phase to copy results from GPU to CPU <br>
 * MD5 hash computation of the chunks on CPU <br><br>

 Figure 3.6 shows the breakdown of the execution times of these phases.
 It is observed that the copy in phase takes the majority of the time and this is prevents the GPU parallel version to achieve a good speedup despite a high number of computing resources.<br>

-Moreover, the GPU implementation speedup is not linear since it is memory bandwidth bound for large thread counts since all these threads simultaneously issue multiple loads and stores to different addresses.
+Moreover, the GPU implementation speedup is not linear since it is **memory bandwidth bound** for large thread counts since all these threads simultaneously issue multiple loads and stores to different addresses.
 The memory accesses should be more streamlined to reduce this bottleneck. <br>

-Some possible GPU specific optimizations: <br>
+**Some possible GPU specific optimizations:** <br>
+* GPU memory accesses can be more streamlined by having separate threads that perform loads into shared memory, threads that execute the kernel and those which update device memory state from the shared memory state.
+We can pipeline the execution kernel with the load/store threads.
+This will help alleviate the bandwidth limitations by producing controlled memory traffic, but still maintaining a decently high degree of data parallelism among the CUDA threads.
 * Hiding CPU-GPU data transfer overheads by overlapping copying and execution times using different GPU Streams (cudaMemcpyAsync can be used).
 We need to use pinned memory on host (via cudaMallocHost) since cudaMemcpyAsync only works with pinned host memory (so that OS does not swap out the memory while it is being asynchronously copied to device memory).
 * Hiding GPU memory allocation overheads by reusing device global memory across rabin library calls has already been implemented and is useful to cut down unrequired allocation times per call.
 * Efficient use of GPU shared memory for lookup buffers, rabinpoly window buffer, fingerprint and other state can help save some expensive device memory accesses and localize the shared state among threads with lower latency shared memory reads.